Purpose of this page

 In about 1960 a new land register system was created.
 The new

-system conserved the old registers and parcels based on PKVs and in
+system conserved the old registers and parcels based on PKVs and

-This was very important for the cooperatives, where the land was still
+cooperatives, where the land was still in ownership of the

-in ownership of the individuals (cooperative founders), but cultivated
+individuals (cooperative founders), but cultivated (utilized) by

-early 1950, but it is not true!
+that their land was nationalized in early 1950, but it is not

 Recovery of the land register

-After the revolution in 1989 the recovery of the land register got one
+After the revolution in 1989 the recovery of the land register

-obnovenej evidencie pody) in 2005.
-During the period 1995-2005 the
+(ROEP, register obnovenej evidencie pody) in 2005.
+During the

-screening of the land ownership had to be completed.
-In each town there
+period 1995-2005 the screening of the land ownership had to be

-are local land register recovery committees searching for the owners.
+committees searching for the owners.
+There are many land

-There are many land records, which were not updated in last 100 years,
+records, which were not updated in last 100 years, but the most

-but the most owners were "lost" in the period 1939-1989.
+owners were "lost" in the period 1939-1989.

 The two main reasons, why the owners get unknown are: